kishorreyansh/kishorreyansh/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

 ## Welcome to my GitHub Profile !
-My Name is Kishor Kumar Andekar and I am a FrontEnd Developer with a passion for writing clean and efficient code.
+My Name is Kishor Kumar Andekar and I am a FullStack Developer with a passion for writing clean and efficient code.
 On my profile, you'll find a variety of projects that demonstrate my skills in various languages.
 I am always looking for opportunities to learn and grow as a developer, and am excited to contribute to meaningful projects with like-minded individuals.